Chordeumatida: Description

 Most chordeumatidan species have 30 body segments (including the telson) as adults, and adult females in these species have 50 leg pairs.
-In adult males in this order, two leg pairs (pair 8 and pair 9) are modified into gonopods, leaving 48 pair of walking legs in the typical adult male chordeumatidan.
+In adult males in this order, two leg pairs (pair 8 and pair 9) are modified into gonopods, leaving 48 pairs of walking legs in the typical adult male chordeumatidan.
 Many species in this order, however, deviate from this typical body plan.

-Many chordeumatidan species deviate from the usual 30 segments: A few species have 26 segments as adults (e.g., Chamaesoma broelemanni and Opisthocheiron canayerensis), many species have 28 (e.g., Lipseuma josianae), one genus features 29 (Tianella, in which all but two species have 29), one species (Metamastigophorophyllon martensi) features 31, and many species have 32 (e.g., Altajosoma kemerovo).
+Many chordeumatidan species deviate from the usual 30 segments: A few species have 26 segments as adults (e.g., Chamaesoma broelemanni and Xystrosoma santllorence), many species have 28 (e.g., Lipseuma josianae and Haasea hungarica), one genus features 29 (Tianella, in which most species have 29), one genus features 31 (Metamastigophorophyllon), and many species have 32 (e.g., Altajosoma kemerovo).
 Some species also deviate by featuring sexual dimorphism in segment number, specifically, adult males with two segments fewer than adult females, for example, in the family Buotidae (males with 26, females with 28), in Xystrosoma beatense (males with 28, females with the usual 30), and in the family Peterjohnsiidae (males with the usual 30, females with 32).

 With these deviations from the usual 30 segments, the number of leg pairs in adults changes, usually with two leg pairs added or subtracted for each segment added to or subtracted from the typical number.
 For example, in Chamaesoma broelemanni, with only 26 segments (four fewer than the typical number), adult females have only 42 leg pairs, and adult males have only 40 pairs of walking legs (excluding two pairs of gonopods).
 Adult females with 32 segments (two more than the typical number) have 54 leg pairs (e.g., in the family Peterjohnsiidae), which is the maximum number fixed by species in the class Diplopoda.